 I prepare for the day ahead while enjoying breakfast at a local cafe.
 My first client of the day is Gail, originally from New Zealand, she came to Australia in 1967 for a sea change and never left.

 At 78-years-old Gail wants to live independently at her retirement unit.
 She has macular degeneration, so her vision loss has been gradual.
-Now legally blind, I’m undertaking an assessment to see how technology can assist her day-to-day.
+Now legally blind, I’m undertaking an assessment to see how technology can assist her day-to-day life.
 I talk about video magnifiers, computers and show her an iPad.
 I demonstrate what’s available and she tries some of it out.